DA0-DA0/dao-contracts/contracts/external/cw-vesting/SECURITY.md

   together in some complex scenerios.
 - `src/tests.rs` has some additional integration tests from an earlier iteration of this contract.
+- `ci/integration-tests/src/tests/cw_vesting_test.rs` tests a bond,
+  withdraw rewards, unbond flow with this contract to ensure that it behaves correctly against a real cosmos-SDK blockchain.
+This test is important because cw-multi-test has some bugs in its x/staking implementaiton.
+Tests demonstrating these can be found in `test_slash_during_unbonding` and `test_redelegation` in the suite tests.

 ## Slashing